 Maxwell was the first scientist who bought all the established physics law of Gauss, Faraday, Ampere, and Fourth law.
-Maxwell studied Faraday’s work and realized the speed of an electromagnetic wave which travels at the speed of light.
+Maxwell studied Faraday’s work and demonstrated the speed of an electromagnetic wave travels at the speed of light.
 Maxwell incorporated laws of light, magnetism, and electricity into one theory which originated into electromagnetic theory.

 Heinrich Hertz was the first person to utilize the principle of Maxwell to develop equipment for sending and receiving radio pulses.
 Based on James Clerk Maxwell theory today’s must-haves, television and microwave were created.
 Human life is not imaginable with electronic devices.

 The James Clerk Maxwell is often compared with the famous scientist Sir Isaac Newton and Albert Einstein for his contributions of the fundamentals of nature.